Ryouh/Feats-Revisited/Feats.md

 ### Garbage to Gold

 You have learned to use other people’s waste to craft useful things for yourself.
-You gain the following benefits:

 * You gain proficiency in one Artisan Tool of your choice.
 * As part of a short rest, you can harvest scrap from a slain enemies or from garbage to create one of the following items: a shield, a club, a javelin,1d4 dart or blowgun needles or Arrows, a leather armor for small creatures only, a short bow or a spear.